sync-on-luma/xebplus-neutrino-loader-plugin/README.md

   * **Enable VMC** - When enabled, the selected game will save data to a virtual memory card image instead of the memory card in Slot 1 of the PS2.
   *  **Use Unique VMC** - If the selected game is in a memory card group, enabling this option will force it to use a dedicated VMC instead of the default group one.
     More info on memory card groups can be found [here](https://github.com/sync-on-luma/xebplus-neutrino-loader-plugin/wiki/Memory-Card-Groups).
   * **Enable Boot Logo** - When enabled, the PlayStation 2 logo will be shown on screen when starting a game.
-This setting can affect compatibly, particularly for games that do not match your console's region.
+This setting can affect compatibility, particularly for games that do not match your console's region.
   * **Enable Debug Colors** - When enabled, a series of colors will flash on screen when starting a game.
 This can be used to help diagnose games that will not start.
   * **Accurate Reads** - When enabled, the data transfer rate for games will be limited to that of the PlayStation 2 DVD drive.
   This will increase load times if using a hard drive, but can fix compatibility issues with some titles.